 Many of these fees are avoidable.
-For example, many banks let you opt out of receiving paper statements in favor of e-statements.
+For example, many banks let you opt for e-statements instead of paper statements.

-“When you’re considering a new bank, it’s important to look at the fees you’ve been charged with in the past, and compare what those fees would be with your new bank,” Weiss says.
+“When you’re considering a new bank, it’s important to look at the fees you’ve been charged with in the past, and compare what those fees would be with your new bank,” says R.J.
+Weiss, a certified financial planner and founder of the blog The Ways to Wealth.
 “From there, look for a bank that would decrease the amount of fees you pay.”

 2. Large ATM network

-Whether you bank locally or through an online bank, having access to cash when you need it is important.
+Whether you bank locally or online, having access to cash when you need it is important.
 However, some banks charge fees if you use ATMs that aren’t affiliated with the bank.
 You can expect to pay two fees if you use an out-of-network ATM: a fee from your bank and a surcharge from the ATM owner.

-If you plan to use ATMs often, find a checking account with access to a large no-fee ATM network.
-While online banks don’t have bank branches like traditional banks, many of them partner with larger ATM networks, like Allpoint, to provide fee-free ATM access nationwide.
+Finding a checking account with access to a large, no-fee ATM network can save you a bundle if you use ATMs often.
+Though online banks don’t have bank branches, many partner with large ATM networks, such Allpoint or MoneyPass, to provide fee-free ATM access nationwide.

 3. Mobile banking apps

-A popular feature among banking apps is mobile check deposits.
+Banking apps commonly offer mobile check deposits.
 Mobile deposits allow you to take a photo of a check using your phone’s camera and deposit it directly into your checking account.